Flag of Iwate Prefecture

 The flag of Iwate Prefecture (岩手県旗, Iwate-kenki) is the prefectural flag of Iwate Prefecture, Japan.
-This article also discusses the Iwate prefectural emblem which is displayed on the flag.

-Overview

 To commemorate the construction of the Iwate Prefectural Office, a public contest was held to create a new symbol for Iwate, and the crest was announced on 10 November 1964 under Prefectural Announcement No.1083 (告示第1083号, Kokuji Dai-sen-hachijū-san-gō).
 The symbol itself is a vertically symmetrical adaptation of the Chinese character 岩, pronounced iwa, as in Iwate.

 The flag itself was instituted on 6 March 1965.
 It consists of a grayish blue background with the Iwate crest centered in white.